Minors on Campus Policy

 Effective Date: 05/20/2019

-All employees of the College, including staff, faculty, volunteers, visitors and interns.
+All employees of the University, including staff, faculty, volunteers, visitors and interns.

 Terms & Definitions

-Individuals, age 18 and older, paid or unpaid, who interact with, supervise, chaperone, or otherwise oversee Minors in Iona College programs or non-College affiliated programs.
+Individuals, age 18 and older, paid or unpaid, who interact with, supervise, chaperone, or otherwise oversee Minors in Iona University programs or non-University affiliated programs.
 This includes but is not limited to faculty, staff, administrators, volunteers, graduate and undergraduate students, interns, employees of temporary employment agencies, and independent contractors/consultants.
 The Responsible Employee’s roles may include positions as counselors, chaperones, coaches, instructors, etc.

 There should be an appropriate ratio of minors to supervising adults, e.g., 12:1 for groups of 44 or less minors and 15:1 for groups of 45 or more minors, unless circumstances or applicable laws or regulations dictate otherwise.
 Where the number of minors exceeds 20, and there are both boys and girls, every effort should be made to have both male and female supervisors.